pawanFSA/Capstone-Starter/README.md

 The frontend is a [React](https://react.dev/) app created with [Vite](https://vitejs.dev/).
 Vite middleware is used in development, but the frontend should be built for production.

 Routing is handled with [React Router](https://reactrouter.com/en/main).
-The router is defined in `src/client/main.jsx`.